kornia/kornia-blog/_posts/2021-09-09-image-registration.md

 ![]({{ site.baseurl }}/images/kornia_logo.png)

-The first release in that direction is our [ImageRegistration](https://kornia.readthedocs.io/en/latest/geometry.transform.html#kornia.geometry.transform.image_registrator.ImageRegistrator)
+The first release in that direction is our [ImageRegistration](https://kornia.readthedocs.io/en/latest/geometry.transform.html#kornia.geometry.transform.image_registrator.ImageRegistrator) API that leverages PyTorch Autograd engine and the
-PI that leverages PyTorch Autograd engine and the GPU power to solve by direct optimization the problem of aligning two images on the fly.
+GPU power to solve by direct optimization the problem of aligning two images on the fly.

 ```python
 import kornia.geometry as KG